shan-weiqiang/shan-weiqiang.github.io/_posts/2026-01-24-how-all-in-one-router-work.md

 A Layer 2 switch forwards frames purely based on MAC addresses.
 It learns source MAC-to-port mappings dynamically and stores them in a MAC table.
 If the destination MAC is known, it forwards the frame only to the corresponding port; if unknown or broadcast, it floods the frame to all ports except the ingress port.
 Multiple switches connected together form one larger Layer 2 broadcast domain, extending this MAC-learning and forwarding behavior across the entire network.

+Key Points:
+- The **IP packet** never changes (Src and Dst IP stay fixed).
+- The **MAC addresses** change at each hop, because Ethernet only works hop-by-hop.
+- ARP is used locally to resolve the next-hop MAC from the next-hop IP.
+- Switches forward based on MAC; routers forward based on IP.

 ### DNS – Domain Name System